-The cheekbones are important features located at the center of the face.
-If the cheekbones are excessively prominent, they create a harsh, intense, or fierce impressions.
-In this case, cheekbone reduction may be considered as a procedure to reshape prominent cheekbones, reduce facial width to achieve finer balance and an attractive face.
+The beautiful cheekbones represent attractive facial appearance, located in the middle of the face.
+The optimal prominent, shape, and size will be required.
+If the cheekbones are high and excessively prominent, The facial look will be fierce impressions.
+So, cheekbone reduction may be considered as a surgical procedure to reshape prominent cheekbones, reduce facial width to achieve a more beautiful, balanced, and attractive face.

 A good candidate for cheekbone reduction

-The patients who may find cheekbone reduction suitable include those with excessively prominent front cheekbones, wide cheekbone and disproportionate or unbalanced facial structure.
+The patients who may find cheekbone reduction suitable include those with excessively prominent front cheekbones, broad cheekbone, and disproportionate or unbalanced facial structure.
 Some people may have a sunken area under the cheekbones.
 As for the expected results, the procedure can remove or correct bone protrusions, making the facial line look sleeker, slimmer, softer, and more attractive.

 Preparation before surgery

-- Physical examination includes blood test, chest X-ray, and EKG the patient is over 40 years old to assess if there is any risk from heart condition
+- Physical examination includes a blood test, chest X-ray, and EKG the patient is over 40 years old to assess if there is any risk from a heart condition

-- Facial X-ray in order to analyze the facial structure and choose the most suitable technique
+- Facial X-ray to analyze the facial structure and choose the most suitable technique

-- Stop smoking for at least 2 weeks before surgery
+- Stop smoking for at least two weeks before surgery